-2023 IULTCS Young Leather Scientist Grants
+2023 IULTCS Young Leather Scientist Grants (YLSG) – Guidance for Applicants

 Objective:

-In accordance with its aims, theIULTCS, through its IUR Commission, would like to make a meaningful contribution towards research in leather.
-The YLSG monetary grants will be given through IULTCS to two young scientists as additional support at free disposal to promote upcoming innovative Leather Research projects.
+In accordance with its aims, the International Union of Leather Technologists and Chemists Societies (IULTCS), through its Research Commission (IUR), would like to make a meaningful contribution towards research in leather.
+The Young Leather Scientist Grants (YLSG) are monetary grants given via IULTCS to three young scientists as additional financial support (at free disposal) to promote upcoming, innovative Leather Research projects.

 The three categories of the awards are:

-IULTCS Basic Research Grant - Tyson 2023 (sponsored by Tyson Foods): 1500 € (thousand five hundred) Topics: Innovative leather processing, new chemicals for leather processing, analytical method development, hide/skin preservation, environmental studies applied to the tanneries, tannery waste treatment and basic research in collagen and/or Leather.
+IULTCS Basic Research Grant - Tyson 2023 (sponsored by Tyson Foods): €1500 (one thousand five hundred euros) Topics: Innovative leather processing, new chemicals for leather processing, analytical method development, hide/skin preservation, environmental studies applied to the tanneries, tannery waste treatment and basic research in collagen and/or leather.

-IULTCS Machinery / Testing Grant - Erretre 2023 (sponsored by Erretre): 1000 € (thousand)
+IULTCS Machinery / Testing Grant - Erretre 2023 (sponsored by Erretre): €1000 (one thousand euros)

-Topics: Innovative machinery and component development, new software based systems, automation as well as new and innovative test routines and analytical method development for parameters, which are important for the leather industry.
+Topics: Innovative machinery and component development, new software-based systems, automation as well as new and innovative test routines and analytical method development for parameters, which are important for the leather industry.

-Professor Mike Redwood Sustainability / Environmental Grant (1000 € - thousand): Topics: Innovative environmental techniques applied to the leather industry e.g. wastewater treatment, solid waste and emissions.
+Professor Mike Redwood Sustainability / Environmental Grant: €1000 (one thousand euros) Topics: Innovative environmental techniques applied to the leather industry e.g. wastewater treatment, solid waste and emissions.
 Studies on sustainability leather processing, new chemicals for leather processing, carbon footprint and water management.

 Eligibility for the candidates: